 Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's-length.
-Properties are not depreciated but are reviewed annually according to market conditions at the year-end.
-The review is not a not a full revaluation but a Desk Valuation Impairment Review of a sample investment properties for the 2021/22 financial statements.
-The assets were selected as a typical representative of a group of similar properties and the revaluation gains and losses flowing from these revaluations were extrapolated to the group of properties and accounted for in 2021/22.
+Properties are not depreciated but are revalued annually according to market conditions at the year-end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.